-With his Masters' behind him, McLachlan took a position with the local firm of Garry Hilderman and Dave Witty and Jon Feir, Hilderman Witty Feir, a practice which suggested itself due to its broad diversity and engagement with community-based design work and regionally-minded projects.
-He participated in planning the Wakamow Study, a landmark redesign and rethinking of infrastructure in Moose Jaw, Saskatchewan, and its environment and the conception of the road system to Key Lake Uranium Mine which sought sensitivity to First Nations and non-First Nations registered trap lines.
+With his Masters behind him, McLachlan took a position with the local firm of Garry Hilderman, Dave Witty and Jon Feir.
+Hilderman Witty Feir was a practice that suggested itself due to its broad diversity and engagement with community-based design work and regionally minded projects.
+McLachlan participated in planning the Wakamow Study, a landmark redesign and rethinking of infrastructure in Moose Jaw, Saskatchewan, and its environment, and the conception of the road system to Key Lake Uranium Mine, which sought sensitivity to First Nations and non-First Nations registered trap lines.
 During this period McLachlan also founded a firm, Trellis and Design Build, with colleague Achim Jankowski, in order to work on more limited landscape projects.

-Among McLachlan’s influences are the writings of John Stilgoe, Yi-fu Tuan, Lucy Lippard, J.B.
+Among McLachlan’s influences were the writings of John Stilgoe, Yi-fu Tuan, Lucy Lippard, J.B.
 Jackson, Michel de Certeau and R. Murray Schaffers.
 As well, he counts the English naturalist Chris Baines, an early leader in the urban wildlife movement, as personally significant.
-This interest was reflected in McLachlin’s work (with Alf Simon) on the project "Parks in Nature, Nature in Parks" which examined the question of how to engage natural and natural processes as a management tool in City of Winnipeg parks; this research partly resulted in the city’s Bishop Grandin Greenway.
-Such an approach was also evident in McLachlan’s work with the Fort Whyte Nature Centre centred on urban biodiversity and in the conception of the University of Manitoba’s Landscape Guidelines.
-Projects he engaged in through his role as an instructor include the beginning of a design-build studio, which involved practice in Italy and at the former Trappist monastery at St. Norbert and the St. Norbert Art Centre, the latter of which produced renewed grounds, an organic garden and meditative gardens.
-The intent of much of these endeavours was to return to the academy a valuation of the craft of construction and the craft of working hands-on with materials.
+This interest was reflected in McLachlin’s work (with Alf Simon) on the project "Parks in Nature, Nature in Parks" which examined the question of how to engage nature and natural processes as a management tool in City of Winnipeg parks; this research partly resulted in the city’s Bishop Grandin Greenway.
+Such an approach was also evident in McLachlan’s work with the Fort Whyte Nature Centre focused on urban biodiversity and in the conception of the University of Manitoba’s Landscape Guidelines.
+Projects he engaged in through his role as an instructor included the beginning of a design-build studio, which involved practice in Italy and at the former Trappist monastery at St. Norbert and the St. Norbert Art Centre, the latter of which produced renewed grounds, an organic garden and meditative gardens.
+The intent of much of these endeavours was to return to the academy a valuation of the craft of construction and the craft of working hands on with materials.
 More recent projects have included the creation of the exhibit Transcanada Transects.
 Other exhibits McLachlan has staged include the 2007 Portals & Passageways and the show Porcinai Portfolios.

 Ted McLachlan worked as a professor in the Department of Landscape Architecture, University of Manitoba from 1980 until retirement in 2015.